 Obturator Foramen Definition

-It is covered by a thin fibrous membrane called obturator membrane, which covers the inner and outer surfaces of the muscles of the internal obturator and the external obturator.
+The obturator foramen is covered by a thin fibrous membrane called obturator membrane, which covers the inner and outer surfaces of the internal and external obturator muscles.

 The foramen itself is bound by thin, uneven edges, to which a strong membrane is attached, and has a deep groove (the obturator groove) which runs through the pelvis medially and downwards.

-This groove converts the canal into a band, which is a special part of this membrane attached to two tubercles:
+This groove converts the canal into a band, which is a particular part of this membrane attached to two tubercles:

 - the posterior obturator tubercle at the medial edge of the ischium, before the acetabular notch